Enhanced Change-Point Detection in Functional Means

 In this paper, we develop a new detection method for structural breaks in functional means.
-The key idea is to align the selected basis functions with the change of mean function.
+The {\it key idea} is to align the selected basis functions with the change/jump function.
 To achieve this goal, we introduce a discrepancy enhanced covariance (DEC) operator, of which the eigenfunctions constitute the basis functions for dimension reduction.
 The DEC operator involves two parts.
 The first part is the long-run covariance and the second part is the enhancement term, which is calibrated to magnify the influence of the change-aligned basis functions.
-These basis functions have the advantages that they are able to align with the jump function.
+These basis functions have the advantage that they are aligned with the jump function.
 Unlike the fully functional approach, the null distribution of the developed detector only involves a finite number of parameters, and the nuisance effect of unaligned/irrelevant basis functions is substantially reduced.
-Another contribution of this paper is that we investigate the detection power under more complicated settings.
-Specifically, we allow both the change magnitude and dimension to change with the sample size.
-It is proved that the power of the proposed detector can still approach one as the sample size goes to infinity, even when the change magnitude diminishes.
-The asymptotic properties of the discrepancy enhanced covariance operator and change point detector are also throughly studied under both null and alternative hypothesis.
+Another contribution of this paper is that we investigate the asymptotic properties under more complicated settings.
+Specifically, we allow both the change magnitude and the incorporated dimension to change with the sample size.
+We thoroughly investigate the regularity conditions under which the power of the proposed detector approaches one as the sample size goes to infinity, including the cases when the change magnitude diminishes.

 The rest of the article is organized as follows.
-In Section \ref{s2}, we present the developed enhanced detection procedure and the implementation details.
-Selection of tuning parameters and theoretical results are discussed in Section \ref{s3}.
+In Section \ref{s2}, we develop the change-aligned detection procedure and discuss the implementation details.
+Theoretical results are discussed in Section \ref{s3}.
 In Section \ref{s4}, we report the simulation results under different settings.
 In Section \ref{s5}, we present the real data analysis on annual humidity trajectories.
 The paper is concluded in Section \ref{s6}.
 Proofs are given in the online supplementary material.